Bayesian Modeling for Aggregated Relational Data: A Unified Perspective: Fitting Bayesian ARD Models

 To demonstrate how a model selection procedure could be used for Bayesian ARD models, we consider applying this cross-validation approach to the four models fit to the synthetic Latent space data as an illustrative example.
 Using $K=10$ folds we fit each of our models and evaluate the predictive performance.
 To compare model fit, we estimate the expected log predictive density ($ELPD$) which is defined as the log density of all ARD entries, as an expectation over the population of all ARD samples, excluding the one we observe.
-Since we only have access to a single simple of ARD, we estimate the $ELPD$ by calculating the average log-likelihood across the heldout subsamples of our ARD matrix \cite{vehtari2017practical}.
+Since we only have access to a single sample of ARD, we estimate the $ELPD$ by calculating the average log-likelihood across the heldout subsamples of our ARD matrix \citep{vehtari2017practical} .

 This process, with the results shown in Table~\ref{tab:elpd}, identifies the true model as describing the data best, which is not immediately clear from the PPCs and degree estimates shown above, while agreeing with the subpopulation size estimate results.
-In real data, only the PPCs would be available for all models while cross-validation is possible only for models without the observation-level parameters in some advanced ARD models.
-This is strong evidence that general tools for model selection between (all possible) ARD models are needed.}
+In real data, only the PPCs would be available for all models while cross-validation is possible only for models without the {entry} -level parameters in some advanced ARD models. { While cross-validation can be used to perform model selection, other versions of cross validation discussed above could also be useful for model assessment and comparison.
+For example, exact LOO-CV which removes all data about an ARD respondent (i.e., one individual's set of observations, as in version (b) above) could be used as a form of robustness check, similar to detecting influential observations or outliers in regression.
+Another potential approach for using LOO-CV would be to consider leaving out ego or alter groups, as in versions (c) and (d) above.
+This is especially promising since it summarizes model fit across the main entities of interest.
+However, this would need to be done carefully to ensure model stability and is related to the discussion of name selection in \citet{mccormick_how_2010}.
+In fact, retaining an opinion panel (or subset of columns corresponding to representative names) could provide a useful implementation of row-wise LOO-CV, as in (b), as it would preserve stability of model estimates and highlight model fit among the hard-to-reach subpopulations.} This is strong evidence that general tools for model selection {among} (all possible) ARD models are needed.